bata24/gef/README.md

     - It supports detection and coloring of `Writable`, `ReadOnly`, `None` and `RWX` regions.
     - It shows the area each register points to.
 - `registers`: is improved.
-    - It also shows raw values of flag register, current ring, exception level, secure state, etc.
+    - It also shows raw values of the flag register, the current ring, the exception level, the secure state, etc.
         - ![](images/registers-x64.png)
         - ![](images/registers-arm64.png)
         - ![](images/registers-arm.png)